gvwilson/sdxpy/src/viewer/index.md

 Notice that `main` creates the window object.
-We can't create it earlier and pass it in as we do with `lines` because the constructor for `Window` needs the screen object, which doesn't exist until `curses.wrapper` calls `main`.
+We can't create it earlier and pass it in as we do with `lines` because the [%i "constructor" %] for `Window` needs the screen object, which doesn't exist until `curses.wrapper` calls `main`.
 This is an example of [%g delayed_construction "delayed construction" %], and is going to constrain the rest of our design.